 A sick baby is rarely a happy baby.
 Your infant or toddler will likely be fussy and out of sorts during her illness.
 You'll want to check in with your pediatrician, of course, and follow all treatment instructions.
 Beyond that, you'll just have to wait for the illness to run its course, especially if your baby is sick with a viral infection.
 In the meantime, there are a number of steps you can take to soothe your sick infant.

 Sick Baby Tips

 Plenty of liquids

 Make sure that your child is getting plenty of liquids to prevent dehydration.
 Depending on whether you are breastfeeding or bottle-feeding, offer your infant the breast or bottle often to provide both hydration and comfort.
 Your sick baby may not feed for their normal duration so smaller more frequent will prevent dehydration.
 Your infant may also enjoy a small 2 to 4 ounce bottle filled with cool water if he is older than 6 months.
-Don't give too much water to your infant if he is less than 8 months old, because his kidneys are not mature enough to handle too much water.
+Don't give too much water to your infant if he is under 8 months, because his kidneys are not mature enough to handle too much water.
 Breast milk or formula is best at this stage.
 If he drinks less than usual, remember to offer it more often.
 If you are concerned that he is not urinating his usual amount or acts tired or dehydrated, contact your doctor.

 Plenty of rest

 Lots of rest and sleep will soothe your sick baby and help her heal.
 Put your baby to bed early, if you can, and encourage naps.
 Avoid situations that will over-stimulate your baby -- and possibly expose others to her germs -- and keep her as quiet as possible.

-If your baby's nose is particularly congested, you can use over-the-counter saline drops or spray to thin mucus.
+If your baby's nose is particularly congested, you can use over-the-counter saline drops, gel, or spray to thin mucus and relieve congestion.
 Check with your doctor first and ask which specific products she recommends.
 Use two drops in each nostril before feeding and bedtime, or whenever your baby seems particularly congested